materialsproject/pymatgen-db/docs/builders.rst

      mgbuild run  matgendb.builders.examples.copy_builder.CopyBuilder \
          source=conf/test1.json target=conf/test2.json crit='{}' -n 8

-The same exact command, but with **-n 8** added to cause 8 parallel threads to be spawned to run the copy in parallel.
+The same command as previously, but with **-n 8** added to cause 8 parallel threads to be spawned to run the copy in parallel.

 .. note::